 |Acer G257HU||VIEW ON AMAZON →|

 This is the current price of these Alienware NEW AW2720HF 27 Inch Monitor available at Amazon (affiliate link takes you to Amazon.com).

 The most impressive thing about the Dell Alienware AW2720HF is that it’s an IPS panel, yet it perfectly suits competitive gaming.

 With a 240Hz refresh rate and a 1ms response time, its specs are basically the same as gaming-focused TN panels.
 These specs leave no place for trailing or ghosting, even during fast-paced gameplay.

-Simultaneously, it comes with 178° wide viewing angles and 8-bit color depth and standard 99% sRGB color gamut, providing the same visually pleasing experience that all IPS panels are famous for.
+Simultaneously, it comes with 178° wide viewing angles and 8-bit color depth, and a standard 99% sRGB color gamut, providing the same visually pleasing experience that all IPS panels are famous for.

 However, though it’s a 27-inch screen, it has a 1920 x 1080-pixel resolution, so its pixel per inch (PPI) ratio is only 82, which means that some images may look too pixelated.

 Yet, I can see how this won’t be a huge problem if you view the screen from a distance -which is completely feasible thanks to its viewing angles.
 And although some IPS glow is visible, it’s nothing that’s not manageable.

 Moreover, the Alienware AW2720HF supports AMD FreeSync with a 48 – 240Hz variable refresh rate (VRR) over both HDMI and DisplayPort.